GiulioBag/SVM-vs-Knn/README.md

 ![Decision boundaries when
 $C$=10.](immagini/linear_svm/val_linear_c=10.png)

-On the other hand, when it was assign larger values to C the model tries to make fewer mistakes but reduces the margins.
-For $ C > 10 $ the diagrams are not shown because there are no changes.
+On the other hand, when it was assign larger values to *C* the model tries to make fewer mistakes but reduces the margins.
+For *C > 10* the diagrams are not shown because there are no changes.
 In all cases, since the linear kernel was used the hyperplanes are formed by straight lines.